Message from the Assistant Chair of Equity and Inclusion, Nazish Salahuddin, Ph.D.

 Talk to us!

-Do you have a concern you would like to raise to the committee?
+- Do you have a concern you would like to raise with the committee?

-We welcome all feedback, ideas, and concerns: fill out this anonymous survey, email the committee at psycinclusion [at] umd.edu, or reach out directly to the committee co-chairs, Naz Salahuddin (nsalah [at] umd.edu) or Erica Glasper (eglasper [at] umd.edu).
+- We welcome all feedback, ideas, and concerns: fill out this anonymous survey, email the committee at psycinclusion [at] umd.edu, or reach out directly to the committee co-chairs, Naz Salahuddin (nsalah [at] umd.edu) or Paul Hanges (eglasper [at] umd.edu).

 UMD Campus resources: